ajbraus/Node-Reddit-Clone/P02-Displaying-Posts/content.md

 We need the path `/posts/:id` to resolve to displaying a `posts-show` template.

-> [action]
-> open `controllers/posts.js`, and add a new GET endpoint.
+Open `controllers/posts.js`, and add a new GET endpoint.
 Make sure all middleware requirements happen ABOVE it:
->

 ```js
 // LOOK UP THE POST
 app.get('/posts/:id', (req, res) => {